darrenks/atlas/docs/types.md

 Unknown needs to be it's own type (as opposed to solving a type variable like Haskell) in order for top down type inference to work (which is what Atlas uses).
 It becomes the smallest rank type it can when used in ops with type constraints like `append`.
 You may also see this type displayed as the arg type in invalid circular program's error messages, this is because the type of all values in a circular definition are considered unknown until they can be inferred.
 If they are never inferred their type remains unknown.
 It is not possible to construct program that would do anything except infinite loop or error if a value of type unknown is used, so this is not a limitation of the inference.

-Doing type inference on circular programs that can have implicit vectorization was a very tricky problem to solve - although the code to implement it is very simple, it works by treating the types as a lattice.
+Doing type inference on circular programs that can have implicit vectorization was a very tricky problem to solve, and the current implementation is imperfect.
 There is no need to understand how it works, but I will explain it, mostly so that I can read this when I forget.

 For non circular programs, inference is trivial and works in a top down fashion, but for circular programs there is nowhere to start.
-It starts anywhere in the circle with a guess that its arg types are type unknown and recomputes the type of the resulting op, if the result is different than before it then recomputes types that depended on that recursively.
+It starts anywhere in the circle with a guess that its arg types are type scalar unknown and recomputes the type of the resulting op, if the result is different than before it then recomputes types that depended on that recursively.

-So long as there is no oscillation between types this process will eventually terminate or try to construct an infinite type (which is invalid).
-This is what I meant by it being a lattice.
+So long as there is no oscillation between types this process will eventually terminate with the smallest possible ranks for each node (or try to construct an infinite type - which is an invalid program).
 So how do we know no oscillation is possible?
+Ops are chosen to obey a couple of invariants:

 -   Base elements could actually oscillate, consider the code `'b-a`, it will return an int if `a` is a char, but a char if `a` is an int.
 However this doesn't matter because any circular program at the scalar level would definitely be an infinite loop.
--   List depth can only increase or stay the same if their argument's list depth increase.
+-   List rank can only increase or stay the same if their argument's list rank increase.
--   Vector depth can only increase or stay the same if their argument's vector depth increase.
-And decreasing the vector depth cannot decrease list depth.
+-   Vector rank can only increase or stay the same if their argument's vector ranks increase.
+And they may not change the list rank of the result.
+Currently the cons ops do not obey this invariant (they will automatically unvectorize if given a vector of scalars, this decreases list rank).

-This last point is important since decreasing list depth can increase vector depth.
+This last bullet is important since decreasing list rank can increase vector rank.
 Consider the code:

     "abcd" = 'c len p
     ──────────────────────────────────